R-Gaurav/r-gaurav.github.io/_posts/2021-12-31-Batchwise-Training-and-Test-of-Spiking-Neural-Networks-for-Image-Classification-in-Nengo-DL.md

     600/600 [==============================] - 6s 10ms/step - loss: 0.0137 - probe_loss: 0.0137 - probe_accuracy: 0.9956
     All Epochs Done!
 Training Completed.

 After training for $$8$$ epochs, I achieved a training accuracy of $$99.56\%$$.
 You might get a similar accuracy score.

 # Inferencing from the Nengo-DL Network

 Now that we have trained and saved the weights of the Nengo-DL network i.e. the ANN, let us convert it to an SNN.
-We can do this by simply replacing the ReLU neurons in the ANN with spiking ones; note that we also mention the `synapse` value as well as the `scale_firing_rates` value (in the `nengo_dl.Converter()` API in the `get_nengo_dl_model()` function) while conversion to an SNN.
+We can do this by simply replacing the ReLU neurons in the ANN with spiking ones; note that we also mention the `synapse` value as well as the `scale_firing_rates` value (in the `nengo_dl.Converter()` API in the `get_nengo_dl_model()` function) while converting to an SNN.
 We can then load the trained parameters into the SNN and predict on the test data passed in batches, and simultaneously collect the spikes and calculate accuracy.
 Note that to obtain a label for a test image, we need to execute the network for a certain number of time-steps for each image; this is taken care of while creating the test data - recollect tiling each test image.
-Here we execute the network for $$60$$ time-steps.
+Here we execute the network for `n_steps` = $$60$$ time-steps.

 ```python